Building a Package Hierarchy¶

 Keeping Top-Level Clean¶

-file as a place to write or organize logic—but resist the urge.
-Your __init__.py
+It may be tempting to use your package’s __init__.py file as a place to write or organize logic—but resist the urge.
+Your __init__.py should serve as a public interface, not a dumping ground.

-What to do in __init__.py
+What to do in __init__.py:¶

 - Expose key functionality in a simplified namespace: